 Purslane (Portulaca oleracea) is a weed that you can find in sunny garden areas.
 They have succulent, red to green, low-spreading stems with flat, paddle-shaped leaves and bright yellow flowers.
 Purslane actually has an ornamental relative called moss rose (Portulaca grandiflora), which have leaves that are more pointed than flat, and much larger flowers.
 Though they are also edible, why bother when you have purslane growing naturally?
 Look for purslane in sunny areas, particularly where the ground can get dry.
 Harvest purslane any time before the flowers appear, because they can become quite bitter after flowering.
 Purslane is also incredibly nutritious, rich in Omega-3 fatty acids, and high in Vitamins A, C, and E, as well as magnesium, potassium, and iron, just to name a few.
 Try it raw, or in a stir-fry!

 Another common edible weed is Chenopodium album, also called lambs’ quarters, or goosefoot.
 It will grow in sunny to partly shady areas and is high in Vitamins A and C. Like Oxalis, it also has high amounts of oxalic acid, so remember to enjoy it in moderation.
-I prefer to eat the young seedlings which only have 2-3 sets of leaves.
+I prefer to eat the young seedlings, which only have two to three sets of leaves.
 This makes for an easy snack while you’re in the garden.

 Steer clear of Chenopodium’s southern cousin, epazote (Chenopodium ambrosioides or Dysphania ambrosioides).
 Native to Central America, South America, and southern Mexico, this weed can now be found on roadsides in North America as well.
 While epazote—whose long skinny leaves do not resemble a goosefoot—is used medicinally for a number of purposes, high doses can can cause severe dermatitis or allergic reactions.

 As our final edible weed, I debated including Tradescantia, or spiderwort, in this list.
 Though it can spread in the garden, it is not anywhere as aggressive as the other weeds in this list.
 It is also commonly grown for ornamental purposes.
-In fact, I’m planning to order some of Chicagoland Grows’ Tradescantia ‘Tough Love’ —a reddish-purple-flowered cultivar—for my garden next year when it is released!
+Chicagoland Grows’ Tradescantia ‘Tough Love’ is a reddish-purple-flowered cultivar.

 The wild plants vary a great deal in size from 1 foot to 4-5 feet tall, depending on species.
 The small, three-petaled flowers are often blue, but also come in purple, pink, and white.
 The name spiderwort may come from the fuzzy, webbing-like stamens of the flower, or from the way the mucilaginous substance in the stems will form thin, web-like strands when broken.
 If you’re planning on eating this one, peel the leaves off the stem and cook them like asparagus.
 You can also chop up the stems (or leaves) and fry them.
 But don’t stop there—the flowers are also tasty when raw.
 Since they usually last for just one day, you don’t have to feel guilty about eating them either!
 Plus, since they’re native plants used to grazing animals, they can take the abuse!